Thu, May 16, 2019 08:00PM

 Includes same-day Museum admission (redeem at Ticket Desk)

-Don’t miss this performance of a captivating new cross-art form, featuring Emmy Award-wining tap-dancing phenomenon Jason Samuels Smith and acclaimed classical Indian kathak dancer Seema Mehta.
+Don’t miss this performance of a captivating new cross-art form, featuring Emmy Award-winning tap-dancing phenomenon Jason Samuels Smith and acclaimed classical Indian kathak dancer Seema Mehta.

 Celebrating the musical dialogue between an African-American dance form and one that traces its roots to India’s Mughal Courts, the performers create an energetic chemistry full of improvisational flair.